yan-soon/tp/docs/team/silvernitro.md

     have to iterate through every module in GradPad, iterate through each module's list of `Tag` objects, filter them, and then display them.
     As such, I re-implemented the tags feature by creating a central class to hold a collection of unique tags in GradPad.
-All `Module` objects thus referenced unique `Tag` objects within this collection, rather than store their own duplicate copies of `Tag`s.
+All `Module` objects thus reference unique `Tag` objects within this collection, rather than store their own duplicate copies of `Tag`s.
 Printing out all tags would just involve printing this collection out.
 This also meant that I had to rework the implementation for the addition, editing, and deletion of modules to use this new collection of unique tags.